Botched Room Soundproofing

 The contractor was unaware of the flanking noise paths and did not take the necessary steps to mitigate them.
 Most contractors make this mistake with room soundproofing, neglecting to consult an acoustic engineer before construction.

-The defect causing STC 28 in room soundproofing
+The defect causing STC 28.

-The defects causing STC 47 and 54
+The defects causing STC 47 and 54 in room soundproofing.

-The conference room has a large rectangular duct in the plenum above its ceiling (dashed lines in Fig. 1).
+The conference room has a large rectangular duct in the plenum above its ceiling (dashed lines in Fig. 2).
 The duct penetrates both side walls, causing a large opening (Fig. 3).
 A steel rectangular duct has a low resistance to break-in noise, which exists on the other side of the wall as break-out noise.
 Additionally, the thermal insulation around the duct prevents the drywall from sealing correctly against the duct, further aggravating the problem.

 Fixing the problem in the room soundproofing.